Donald Trump to meet with Kim Jong Un in June

 The highly anticipated meeting between Kim Jong Un and myself will take place in Singapore on June 12th.
 We will both try to make it a very special moment for World Peace!— Donald J. Trump (@realDonaldTrump) May 10, 2018

-The president made the announcement days after saying that a time and place had been agreed to by American and North Korean officials.
+The president made the announcement on Twitter days after saying that a time and place had been agreed to.

-Trump previously said he wanted to hold the meeting with Kim at the Demilitarized Zone between North and South Korea, but Singapore was favored by most of the president’s advisers, The Associated Press reported.

-Earlier Thursday, three Americans were welcomed at Maryland's Joint Base Andrews after being detained in North Korea for more than a year each.

 Original report: President Donald Trump said Friday that officials from the U.S. and North Korea have agreed to a time and a place for a historical summit between the two nations during which officials expect to hammer out a plan for denuclearization of the Korean peninsula.